 On this page

-There is a regular framework for view exchanges at the international level through the work of the Youth Council and its selection of youth delegates.
+There is a regular framework for view exchanges at the international level through the work of the Youth Forum and its selection of youth delegates.

-The Youth Council of the French-Speaking community selects 3 youth delegates below 30 years old for a 2-years mandate.
-Their mission is to represent the points of view of Belgian youth at United Nations conferences and meetings.
+The Youth Forum of the French-Speaking community selects 3 youth delegates below 30 years old for a 2-years mandate.
+Their mission is to represent the points of view of french-speaking belgian youth at United Nations conferences and meetings.

 One of them participates to the Conference of the Parties on climate change, the second one to the 3rd General Assembly Commission of the UN and the ECOSOC Youth Forum and the last one to the High Level Political Forum on sustainable development.